matestack/matestack-docs/app/markdown/guides/use_websockets.md

-Websockets can easily be integrated into basmate. basemate uses Rails ActionCable for this feature!
+Websockets can easily be integrated into basemate.
+Basemate uses Rails ActionCable for this feature!

 Docs in progress here!